ycpcs/cs320-spring2024/labs/lab03.md

 Like [OO Analysis](../lectures/lecture10.html), Git proficiency is a software development super power.

-## Step 1: Create an SSH keypair
+# Step 1: Create an SSH keypair

+Here are GitHub's instructions for creating an SSH keypair to use with you GitHub account:

 [How to Create and SSH key pair for GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

- - KEC Lab Computer
+KEC Lab Computer
 -------------------

 **If you working from a KEC lab computer**, execute the following commands in a Windows 10/11 Command Window (enter "cmd" in the Windows search bar) or from Cygwin (Windows 7/10/11) or from a Linux terminal window.
 Those instructions will take you to your **York College home (H:) drive**, and then will list the contents of the **.ssh** directory (if it already exists):